-Short version: One of the most unintentionally funny movies I have ever seen, and one of the worst.
+Dungeons and Dragons is one of the most unintentionally funny movies ever made, and one of the worst.
 Perfect for those who can truly appreciate terrible movies, a frustrating waste of time for everyone else.

 Some things in life simply can't be explained rationally.
 To that list, I proudly add the fact that this hilariously bad adaptation of Dungeons and Dragons was ever made, let alone shown in theaters.
 At first, the idea of a D&D movie was a beacon of hope to all who had been ridiculed for participating in the allegedly popular role-playing game.
 After nearly a decade of struggling, first-time director Courtney Solomon had finally managed to acquire the rights to Dungeons and Dragons and convinced New Line Cinema to make his movie.
 This lavish $35 million production, shot in Prague and executive produced by Joel Silver of The Matrix and Lethal Weapon fame, was to be the long-awaited vindication for the dedicated and faithful devotees of D&D.

 After the movie was released, the merciless critical drubbing and the ice-cold box office results made all those D&D devotees long for the good ol' days, before the movie was released.
 But make no mistake, this movie bears only one similarity to the actual role-playing game, and that's the title.

 This easily ranks among the worst movies I have ever seen.
 Best watched in the presence of friends or family members who can appreciate terrible movies, this will have you rolling in laughter.
 Nearly every scene in the movie is shamelessly ripped off from better movies such as the Star Wars and Indiana Jones series.
 To paraphrase the old saying, good filmmaking is like makeup — you only notice when it's not there.
 In that sense, this movie sticks out like a sore thumb.
 Full of inept direction and over-the-top hamola acting, it has to be seen to be believed.